LeMathE/JingyiLeUGMath/README.md

-Hi, here's Jingyi Le, to update and store my thoughts and progress in mathematics. last version: Dec 2024 This is where I store the math projects/thoughts I did as an undergraduate which includes
+Hi, here's Jingyi Le, to update and store my thoughts and progress in mathematics. last version: Aug.
+2025 This is where I store the math projects/thoughts I did as an undergraduate which includes
 - 2024 Warwick Summer Research Programme: Complex Dynamics
 - 2025 Cambridge Math Open Internship: Arithmetic Dynamics